chryber/Brute-Force-WINRM-using-Metasploit-for-AD-Access/README.md

 3. Network: VirtualBox has a variety of options under the Network setting for each machine.
 Most if not all of my machines are set to NatNetwork which I created as a default.
 I also created a ChryberHomeLab Natnetwork recently as well.
 A NatNetwork is an internal network that accepts outbound connections.
 In VirtualBox, Click Tools < Network < NAT Networks < Create < Enter network name < Enter IPv4 address (mine is a /24 network to allow for 254 hosts) < Enable DHCP (unless you want to assign IP addresses to each machine yourself) < Apply.
 Note: This should not be the same IP address as your host machine.
 I recommend using 'ipconfig' on your host machine command line and confirm your ip address.
 ![Recording 2023-07-12 at 19 03 37](https://github.com/chryber/Brute-Forcing-Active-Directory-with-Metasploit/assets/121698544/4d721f81-3ecb-40ab-829e-e51567b27c16)

-4. Set up: Moving AD and Kali into the same subnet.
+4. Set up: Moving Server 2019 and Kali into the same subnet.
 Click machine < Settings < Network < Attached to: NAT Network < Name: ChryberHomeLab (in my case).
 ![Recording 2023-07-12 at 19 18 10](https://github.com/chryber/Brute-Forcing-Active-Directory-with-Metasploit/assets/121698544/2c60faa1-3403-491a-b02f-88a9bfcf892f)

 5. IP address locator: Now that the attack machine (Kali) and the target (Server 2019) are on on the same network, my next thought was how I can locate the IP address assigned to the server machine by DHCP.
 The first thing I did was confirm Kali's ip using `ifconfig` which was 192.168.3.5 I decided to use Nmap.
 In short, Nmap scans a specific ip or subnet for open ports, services and hosts.
 I used the help page to use the best flags for this.
 I chose `nmap -v -sn 192.168.3.0/24`.
 Why? -v for verbosity so I can see the addresses being scanned and -sn so ports are not scanned for each, all I need to know is what hosts are active on the network.